Colin Chapman: Innovations and legacy

-Many of Chapman's ideas can still be seen in Formula One and other top-level motor sport (such as IndyCars) today.
+Many of Chapman's ideas can still be seen in Formula One and other top-level motor sport, such as IndyCars, into the 21st century.
 He pioneered the use of struts as a rear suspension device.
-Even today, struts used in the rear of a vehicle are known as Chapman struts, while virtually identical suspension struts for the front are known as MacPherson struts that were invented 10 years earlier in 1949.
+Struts used in the rear of a vehicle are known as Chapman struts, while virtually identical suspension struts for the front are known as MacPherson struts that were invented ten years earlier in 1949.

 Chapman's next major innovation was popularising monocoque chassis construction within automobile racing, with the revolutionary 1962 Lotus 25 Formula One car.
 The technique resulted in a body that was both lighter and stronger, and also provided better driver protection in the event of a crash.
 Although a previously little-used concept in the world of motorsport, the first vehicle to feature such a chassis was the road-going 1922 Lancia Lambda.
 Lotus had been an early adopter of this technology with the 1958 Lotus Elite.
 The modified monocoque body of the car was made of fibreglass, making it also one of the first production cars made of composite materials.

 When American Formula One driver Dan Gurney first saw the Lotus 25 at the Dutch Grand Prix at Zandvoort, he was so struck by the advanced design that he invited Chapman to the 1962 Indianapolis 500, where Gurney made his Indy début at the wheel of a space-frame rear engined car designed by John Crosthwaite (who had previously worked for Chapman) and built by American hot-rodder Mickey Thompson.
-Following the race, Chapman prepared a proposal to Ford Motor Company for an aluminium monocoque Indianapolis car using a 4.2-litre aluminium V-8 Ford passenger car engine.
+Following the race, Chapman prepared a proposal to Ford Motor Company for an aluminium alloy monocoque Indianapolis car using a 4.2-litre aluminium V-8 Ford passenger car engine.
 Ford accepted the proposal.
 The Lotus 29 debuted at Indianapolis in 1963, with Jim Clark finishing second.
 This design concept fairly quickly replaced what had been for many decades the standard design formula in racing-cars, the tube-frame chassis.
 Although the material has changed from sheet aluminium to carbon fibre, this remains today the standard technique for building top-level racing cars.